 - Changes in sleep patterns

 You may experience traumatic brain injury symptoms immediately after an accident, or they could take days or even months to appear.
 Immediately after being involved in any kind of accident, you should have a medical evaluation.
 Otherwise, it is difficult to prove that your brain injury was caused by a specific accident and seek damages from the responsible party.
-If you or a loved one are experiencing traumatic brain injury symptoms, contact Edwards & Kautz at 866.795.5087 to schedule a free legal consultation.
+If you or a loved one are experiencing traumatic brain injury symptoms, contact Edwards & Kautz Law Firm at 270-908-4914 to schedule a free legal consultation.
 If an individual’s negligence or intentional acts have led to your condition, we will vigorously pursue your case to see that you get all the compensation to which you are legally entitled, including lost wages, medical expenses, and pain and suffering.